evcoelho/wsclock-page-replacement/README.md

-# WSClock Page Replacement Algorithm
+# WSClock Page Replacement algorithm
-WSClock Page Replacement Algorithm implementation built in C for "Operating Systems" course of 2018 at the Institute of Science and Technology at Federal University of São Paulo (UNIFESP). 🐚
+WSClock Page Replacement algorithm implementation built in C for "Operating Systems" course of 2018 at the Institute of Science and Technology at Federal University of São Paulo (UNIFESP). 📄

 The description for this task can be found (in Portuguese) [here](LAB-04-gerenciamento-memoria.pdf).